snjy9182/Big-Powersticks/README.md

 **Tom Wan** is a mathematics major at Johns Hopkins University with a particular interest machine learning and computational medicine.
 He worked on Mobum’s advanced motion algorithms and software development for our Moodles

-**Dan Sohn** is a pre-med Computer Science major at Johns Hopkins, with a specialty in multiplexers and sensor technology.
+**Dan Sohn** is a pre-med Computer Science major at Johns Hopkins University, with a specialty in multiplexers and sensor technology.
 He worked on Mobum’s signal processing and software compatibility for our array of sensors and microcontrollers.

-**Jack Zheng** is a mechanical engineer at Johns Hopkins, specializing in motion dynamics and hardware engineering.
+**Jack Zheng** is a mechanical engineer at Johns Hopkins University, specializing in motion dynamics and hardware engineering.
 He assembled and configured the Mobum and its Moodles, along with human-interfacing design-specs for scalability.

 **Lilian Zhou** is a Computer Science major at Johns Hopkins University, specializing in entrepreneurship, market research, and clinical validation.
 She heavily researched Mobum’s design criteria, along with needs validation and graphical design.